Semoshwe/Semoshwe-s-profile/README.md

 ## Interview Skills
 ### Evidence
 - i have completed the interview skills and quiz
 - i learnt skills that i can use in a interview and questions that i can practice for future interviews
 -

 ### Reflection
-- **S:** i had trouble identifying what my interest was before
+- **Situation:** i had to speak up and clear to be heared and understood
-- **T:** Discover my skills and interest
+- **Task:** i had to repeatedly practice questions that could be asked in a interview
-- **A:** i looked at my passed achievements and identified tasks i enjoyed
+- **Action:**  repeatedly practice questions and speak up when i practice these questions
-- **R:** i came to learn i am team orientated and feel more happy working in a team than alone
+- **Result:** i learnt how to speak up and cleared

 ---